FAQ’s – GENERAL

 Do you offer extended care before and/or after school?

 Yes.
 We offer a before school program which starts at 7:15 am and an after school program that runs from 3:00 pm to 5:45 pm (cost involved).
-The before school program is designed for PK only and the afterschool program is designed for PK – 8th grade.
-K-12 grade students can be dropped off as early as 7:00 am.
+The before school program is designed for PK only and the afterschool program is designed for PK – 5th grade.
+K-12 grade students can be dropped off as early as 7:00 am for no extra cost.
+If students in grades 6-12 need to be picked up later than 3:00, there is a designated, supervised area for them to wait, for no extra cost.

 Do Whitefield students wear a uniform?

 Yes.
 Whitefield has a dress code to achieve modesty and neatness.
-Our dress code varies by school level; however, in grades 6-12 it is characterized by solid colored polos with khaki pants, shorts or skirts.
+Our dress code varies by school level; however, in grades 6-12 it is characterized by solid colored polos with pants, shorts or skirts in khaki, navy or plaid (skirts).

 When can I apply?